 AdventureSmith Explorations Founder and President Todd Smith reviews his custom Panama travels planned by his team at AdventureSmith.

-In December 2013 my family and I were invited to join the inaugural Costa Rica, Panama & Colombia cruise aboard the Variety Voyager.
-Wanting to explore Panama for the first time with my wife and young sons, age six and nine, we added a custom 8-day trip to Panama City, Bocas del Toro and Gamboa.
+Wanting to explore Panama for the first time with my wife and young sons, age six and nine, I designed a custom 8-day trip to Panama City, Bocas del Toro and Gamboa.
 This combination allowed us to explore many of Panama’s top attractions including the Panama Canal, Caribbean beaches, indigenous culture and rainforest wildlife at a relaxed pace while staying in accommodations suitable to families with young kids.

 Day 1 – Arrive Panama City